- About Us

 We offer a variety of programs and services to meet the diverse needs of children, youth, adults and families.
-We currently accept referrals from the State of Nebraska DHHS, Nebraska Families Collaborative, and Nebraska Juvenile Probation.
+We accept referrals from the State of Nebraska Department of Health and Human Services, Saint Francis Ministries, and Nebraska Juvenile Probation.

 KVC Nebraska provides a variety of resources to help educate the community about child welfare, foster parenting, caring for individuals with disabilities, healthy brain development and more.

 All children deserve a safe and loving home.
 Unfortunately, there are times when caregivers cannot fully meet a child’s safety needs and it becomes necessary to temporarily remove the child from their home.
 When this occurs, our goal is to help caregivers and children reunify by enhancing protective factors and reducing the risk factors that led to the child being removed from the home.